Updated November 22nd, 2018.

 To put it simply Montañita has also become a massive party destination for backpackers in Ecuador (even touting ‘Full Moon Parties’ like the famous beach parties of Koh Phangan, Thailand).
 If you decide to head to this rowdy town prepare for at least a little bit of mayhem.

 The town itself can also be quite calm during the weekdays, where fruit shakes, yoga, and massages can easily replace cocktails if you so choose.
-Weekends however are a completely different story when Ecuadorians from the surrounding towns pour in, meaning that the bars and the beach will both be undoubtedly packed.
+Weekends, however, are a completely different story when Ecuadorians from the surrounding towns pour in, meaning that the bars and the beach will both be undoubtedly packed!

-Connected to the Montañita Spanish school many guests here spend their days practicing their Espanol and surfing, because of this The Cabañas sports a tights knit community which will make you feel welcomed the second you walk in.
+Connected to the Montañita Spanish School many guests here spend their days practising their Español and surfing, because of this The Cabañas sports a tight-knit community which will make you feel welcomed the second you walk in.
 You’ll instantly make buddies to hit the beach with and order a few cocktails with when the sun sets.
 The Cabañas also organizes activities for guests such as volleyball games and Friday night BBQ’s.

-- Nativa Bambu: Set high on the hill overlooking town this place feels more secluded and quiet than other places.
-Cabanas include their own private balconies complete with hammocks and incredible ocean views.
+Nativa Bambu: Set high on the hill overlooking town this place feels more secluded and quiet than other places.
+Cabañas include their own private balconies complete with hammocks and incredible ocean views.
 A great full breakfast is also included in the price!

-- Kundalini: With ocean views this tasteful hostel was designed with the aesthetics of Montañita in mind.
+Kundalini: With ocean views, this tasteful hostel was designed with the aesthetics of Montañita in mind.
 The building itself was created without any environmental or visual impact on the community.
 The social area is seaside meaning you’re never far from Montañita’s main attraction!

-- Hit the gym: If you party hard you also have to work out (unless beer belly’s are your thing).
+After a whole lot of partying a little relaxation might be exactly what you need.
+Luckily Montañita offers plenty of options to take a deep breath and say om.
+If you party hard you also have to work out (unless beer belly’s are your thing).
 Montañita has a few good gyms with modern facilities that can help you stay in shape.

 1. Cana Grill: Located right on cocktail ally this place isn’t hard to stumble into.
 A sand dance floor, dim lighting, and live bands make this a popular spot.
 Head here on Wednesday for a particularly big crowd.

 2. Hola Ola: This spot gets going on Thursdays with one of the most popular lady nights in town.
-During the day the venue is an extremely popular restaurant with a great variety of western meals as well as Israeli specialties.
+During the day the venue is an extremely popular restaurant with a great variety of western meals as well as Israeli specialities.

-3. Nativa Bambu: This massive beach front discoteca is housed in a mighty impressive structure made of, you guessed it, bamboo.
+3. Nativa Bambu: This massive beachfront discoteca is housed in a mighty impressive structure made of, you guessed it, bamboo.
 This place is the towns largest discoteca giving you plenty of space to show off your dance moves.

-- From Guayaquil direct buses head to Montañita daily, with the last one leaving at 4:30pm.
+From Guayaquil, direct buses head to Montañita daily, with the last one leaving at 4:30pm.
 If you miss that bus catch a bus to Santa Elena and then onwards to Montañita.

-Where to Head Next:
+Where to Head Next?

 - Ayampe: Ready to walk away from the party for a bit?
 This coastal town is the exact opposite of Montañita, expect days filled with surf and nights filled with nothing but sleep.

-- Isla de la Plata: Touted as ‘the poor man’s Galapagos’ head here if you want to catch a glimpse of blue footed boodies, sea turtles, and whales without the cost of a trip to the Galapagos themselves.
+- Isla de la Plata: Touted as ‘the poor man’s Galapagos’ head here if you want to catch a glimpse of blue-footed boodies, sea turtles, and whales without the cost of a trip to the Galapagos themselves.